mercari/tortoise/README.md

 - [Horizontal scaling](./docs/horizontal.md): describes how the Tortoise does the horizontal autoscaling.
 - [Vertical scaling](./docs/vertical.md): describes how the Tortoise does the vertical autoscaling.
 - [Emergency mode](./docs/emergency.md): describes the emergency mode.
-- [Flag configurations for admin](./docs/flag-configuration.md): describes how the cluster admin can configure the global behavior via flags
+- [Configurations for admin](./docs/configuration.md): describes how the cluster admin can configure the global behavior via the configuration file.
 - [Technically details](./docs/internal.md): describes the technically details of Tortoise. (mostly for the contributors)
 - [Contributor guide](./docs/contributor-guide.md): describes other stuff for the contributor. (testing etc)